-1360 ACCEPTABLE DOCUMENTATION.
+ACCEPTABLE DOCUMENTATION.
 The case record may contain documents or statements that the reviewer may use as verification if the documentation is adequate and it applies to the appropriate time period.

-- Examples of documents or statements that can be considered acceptable documentation are copies of official documents or reports, information on a signed application, electronic data, check stubs, receipts or full recording by a person, including the eligibility worker, who has secured information directly from public or other records. - Acceptable documentation must clearly demonstrate ineligibility.
-For example, an action that has been denied for being over the gross income limit based upon earnings, must have a complete explanation including the earning figures (each week's pay, etc.) used to calculate the monthly earnings and showing the calculation/conversion. - Documentation must be relevant to the time period under review.
+- Examples of documents or statements that can be considered acceptable documentation are copies of official documents or reports; information on a signed application; electronic data; check stubs; receipts or full recording by a person, including the eligibility worker, who has secured information directly from public or other records. - Acceptable documentation must clearly demonstrate ineligibility.
+For example, an action that has been denied for being over the gross income limit based upon earnings, must have a complete explanation including the earning figures (each week's pay, etc.) used to calculate the monthly earnings and must show the calculation/conversion. - Documentation must be relevant to the time period under review.
 Outdated information (information from a time period that does not affect the current application or reapplication under review) or information that was not available at the time of the action is not appropriate documentation.

-To determine whether the action and notice are valid, the reviewer must verify the element(s) of eligibility pertaining to the action recorded and the notice, depending on the circumstances of each action and the information included in the case record.
+To determine whether the action and notice of adverse action are valid, the reviewer must verify the element(s) of eligibility pertaining to the action recorded and the notice, depending on the circumstances of each action and the information included in the case record.
 Documentation in the case record must be sufficient to support the reviewer's decision on the status of the action.

 The first source of documentation in a negative case record may be a written statement made by the participant.
-Statements made by participants that are documented in the case record need not be verified.
+Statements made by participants that are documented in the case record need not be verified unless it is mandatory verification.
 For example, if a household has been found ineligible because of its resources and the household's application reports resources that exceed the amount allowed, the reviewer need not verify the statement with the household.
+However, if the household is found to be ineligible due to excess net or gross income, the income must have been verified.